stringertheory/traces/docs/examples.rst

    :lines: 39

-The merged time series has times that are the union of all times in the invidual series.
+The merged time series has times that are the union of all times in the individual series.
 Since each time series is the wattage of the lightbulb, the values after the sum are the total wattage used over time.
 Here's how to check the mean power consumption in January.